EXCLUSIVE-South Africa delays COVID vaccine deliveries as inoculations slow

 JOHANNESBURG, Nov 24 (Reuters) - South Africa has asked Johnson & Johnson JNJ.N and Pfizer PFE.N to delay delivery of COVID-19 vaccines because it now has too much stock, health ministry officials said, as vaccine hesitancy slows an inoculation campaign.

 Earlier this year the programme was slowed by insufficient doses.
-Now deliveries have been delayed due to oversupply, making the country an outlier in the continent where most are still starved of vaccines.
+Now deliveries have been delayed due to oversupply.

+Across Africa, vaccination rates are lower than much of the rest of the world, with many countries struggling to secure enough doses.
+But some countries are now seeing rising supplies while vaccine campaigns are not gathering pace, such as Kenya.

 Nicholas Crisp, deputy director-general of the Health Department, told Reuters that South Africa had 16.8 million doses in stock and said deliveries had been deferred.